galaxyproject/ga2/README.md

 Run `npm run build:local` to build.
 The built app can be run using `npm start`, and accessed at `http://localhost:3000`.

-# BRC Analytics Data Catalog
+# Genome Ark 2 Data Catalog

 ## Building the data source files